 Are you someone with Refugee Status?
 If you have Refugee status, then you are authorized to work as part of that status.
 Your I-94 arrival and departure record can serve as proof of your eligibility to work for up to 90 days, but then within those 90 days, you’ll have to either show your employer a Social Security Card or an EAD.
 You might be given an EAD upon your initial entry into the United States.
 If you are not, then normally USCIS will provide you with one as soon as possible after your arrival.
 An application for an EAD is actually part of your initial Refugee Travel Packet that you bring with you to give to the authorities upon your entry into the United States, and they are instructed to process your application for EAD quickly.
 If for some reason you don’t receive one quickly, you can always use a valid government-issued ID with a photo (unexpired foreign passport or driver’s license, for example), and your I-94 to apply for a Social Security Card.
 This will also serve as proof that you are eligible to work.

-If you are a K-1 (Fiance Visa), a K-2 (Dependent of a K-1), a K-3 (Nonimmigrant Spouse of a U.S. Citizen) or a K-4 (Dependent), then you will need also to apply for a EAD to work.
+If you are a K-1 (Fiance Visa), a K-2 (Dependent of a K-1), a K-3 (Nonimmigrant Spouse of a U.S. Citizen), or a K-4 (Dependent), then you will need also to apply for an EAD to work.

 ***With that, we have covered the basic categories of aliens that are eligible for Employment Authorization Documents.
 There are other categories of aliens that are eligible as well, but we have highlighted only the main ones here.
-Now, let’s move onto the basics of applying and receiving one of these EADs.***
+Now, let’s move on to the basics of applying for and receiving one of these EADs.***

 How do I apply for an Employment Authorization Document?